This blog may contain affiliate links. Read our disclosure policy for more info.

 8. Tiwanaku Archeological site

 You cannot visit Bolivia without exploring some of the incredible historic sites!
-Tiwanaku is a UNESCO World Heritage Site due to its role in Andean pre-Hispanic civilization which gave birth to the Incas.
-This was a thriving city between 400-900 AD and the remnants of structures like the Pyramid of Akapana and an ancient observatory really took me back in time.
+Tiwanaku is a UNESCO World Heritage Site due to its role in Andean pre-Hispanic civilization, which gave birth to the Incas.
+This was a thriving city between 400 and 900 AD, and the remnants of structures like the Pyramid of Akapana and an ancient observatory really took me back in time.

 This tour of the Tiwanaku Archaeological Ruins takes you on a deep dive into the ancient history here.
-You’ll get to see both the main ruins along the museums here which contain a lot of information and artifacts showing the importance of the temples and civilizations.
+You’ll get to see both the main ruins and the museums here, which contain a lot of information and artifacts showing the importance of the temples and civilizations.

 While this archaeological site might not be as impressive as a lot of the others we have visited around the world, we did find the museums and learning from our guide absolutely fascinating!
 Because so much of this ancient site has yet to be uncovered, a guide really helps you learn more about the history and what you’re seeing.